alisterburt/eulerangles/README.md

 # eulerangles

-`eulerangles` is a Python package to facilitate conversion between various possible conventions of [euler angles](https://en.wikipedia.org/wiki/Euler_angles) describing rigid body transformations or derivation of the corresponding rotation matrix.
+`eulerangles` is a Python package to facilitate conversion between various possible conventions of [euler angles](https://en.wikipedia.org/wiki/Euler_angles) describing rigid body transformations.
+It can also convert euler angles into rotation matrices and convert rotation matrices into euler angles.

 ## Features